Published: 8th March 2018. Updated: 20th August 2019

 Jersey Mutual Insurance Society (“us”, “we”, or “our”) operates jerseymutual.com (the “Service”).

-This page informs you of our policies regarding what types of Personal Data we collect from you, how it is used by us, how we share it with others, how you can manage the Personal Data we hold and how you can contact us.
+This policy explains why we collect your Personal Data, how it is used by us, how we share it with others, how you can manage the Personal Data we hold about you and how you can contact us.

-While using and engaging with the Service, we collect certain personally identifiable information (“Personal Data”) which is necessary, relevant and suitable for the purpose you are providing it for.
-Some of this information is aggregated or encrypted and does not identify you personally, but provides us with information about how you use and engage with the Service.
+When engaging with Jersey Mutual, we collect certain personally identifiable information (“Personal Data”) which is necessary, relevant and suitable for the purpose you are providing it for.
+Some of this information is aggregated or encrypted and does not identify you personally, but provides us with information about how you use and engage with those services.